Dyl4nJ/BASC0017-Assignment-2/README.md

 The key uncertainty is whether a future self will behave in a disciplined or undisciplined manner.
 This is formalised as a Bayesian decision problem in which the present self updates beliefs based on a signal and chooses whether to take a gap year.

-The model is calibrated using empirical data on internships and graduate outcomes, allowing for a numerical solution and comparative statics analysis.
+The model is calculated using empirical data on internships and graduate outcomes, allowing for a numerical solution and comparative statics analysis.

 ---